Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-27-networking-vpc/hands-on-337/hands-on-337.md

 ```bash
 $ curl google.com
 ```
+This should stall for a while and eventually fail.

-5. Confirm that S3 service is accessible from the private EC2 instance
+5. Confirm that S3 service, on the other hand, is actually accessible from the private EC2 instance

 ```bash
 $ aws s3 ls
 ```

-This should stall for a while and eventually fail.

 **Debug Errors**
  In the case of error during deployment, checkout the stack events